Poltergeist/journal/index.md

 ## Bookmark: The introduction to Reactive Programming you've been missing - 2018-04-26 16:13:33 +0200

  We are currently starting to adopt Reactive programming with rx.js in our codebase.
-Which means that
+Which means that I do need to get up to speed on this topic during my research I ran into one article which I think is pretty much explaining everything about it.
+[This article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)

 ## Bookmark: Create graphics with hand-drawn, sketchy, apperance - 2018-04-24 12:44:18 +0200